The Moralization Corpus: Frame-Based Annotation and Analysis of Moralizing Speech Acts across Diverse Text Genres: Evaluation and Analysis

 \subsection{Analysis of (Dis)Agreement}

-To understand both the limits of model-based moralization detection and the characteristic patterns in human versus model reasoning, we analyzed cases of agreement and disagreement within Test-150 and collected the following statistics, focusing on the most clearly classified cases: How often, and in which cases, do (1) ...all annotators agree (5/5) or at least 80\% ($\geq80$\% 4/5)?
+To understand both the limits of model-based moralization detection and the characteristic patterns in human versus model reasoning, we analyzed cases of agreement and disagreement within Test-150 and collected the following statistics, focusing on the most clearly classified cases (for a tabular overview, see Table \ref{tab:agreement}): How often, and in which cases, do (1) ...all annotators agree (5/5) or at least 80\% ($\geq80$\% 4/5)?
 (2) ...do all models/configurations agree (35/35) or at least 80 80\% ($\geq80$\% 29/35)?
 (3) ...do all models and humans agree (40 identical decisions), or at least 80\% of each group coincide?
 (4) ...do models and humans diverge fundamentally (i.e., $\geq80$\%80\% of models vs. $\geq80$\%80\% of humans make opposite decisions)?

-Results show that models agree more on moralizations (43\%) than on NVIs (24\%); humans show the opposite pattern (22\% vs. (57\%).
-Our hypothesis is that models strongly rely on surface cues, whereas humans capture subtle/implicit cases better.
-We will pursue this hypothesis further by examining lexical cues in the data as explanatory factors for human and model decisions in the next subsection.
+Results show that models agree more on moralizations (43\%) than on NVIs (24\%); humans show the opposite pattern (22\% vs. 57\%).
+Instances with total agreement among all humans and models are displayed in Example 8 and 9 in \S \ref{sec:appendix-exa}.
+In total, only twelve cases can be identified in which human and model decisions fundamentally diverge, see Example 10 in \S\ref{sec:appendix-exa} for an illustrative instance.

-In total, only twelve cases can be identified in which human and model decisions fundamentally diverge.
-These cases will be examined in greater detail in the next subsection.
+Overall, the results of our (dis-)agreement analysis suggest that models rely strongly on surface cues, whereas humans capture more subtle or implicit cases.
+To explore this observation further, we examine lexical cues in the data in the next subsection.